Foods That Balance Hormones: What to Eat and Avoid

 Processed Foods and Added Sugars

-Sugar, in particular, deserves a special mention.
+Sugar deserves a special mention.
 Excessive sugar intake can lead to insulin resistance, a condition where your body's cells become less responsive to insulin.
 This can create a domino effect, impacting other hormones and increasing your risk of diabetes and other health problems.
-So, keep those sugary drinks, pastries, and candies to a minimum.
+Keep sugary drinks, pastries, and candies to a minimum.

 Caffeine and Alcohol